Myndex/apca-introduction/analysis.md

 legibility.
 None of these are known beforehand by website authors, so the rules provided by WCAG need to work regardless of these factors._

-**No.** There are defined and well known baseline standards relating to common case ambient environments and screen standards.
+This is not accurate.
+There are defined and well known baseline standards relating to common case ambient environments and screen standards.
 Display standards define adjustment criteria, CSS provides size metrics that are based on visual angle (ref px), and manufacturers work with these in developing technologies to extend the operating ranges.

-WCAG 2 contrast SCs and understanding docs make dismissive or "hand wavy" statements regarding important factors—for instance, stating that antialiasing can not be considered, which is bizarre when that technology has been an important part of rasterizing for displays for decades.
+WCAG 2 contrast SCs and understanding docs make dismissive or "hand wavy" statements regarding important factors—for instance, stating that antialiasing can not be considered, which is unclear when that technology has been an important part of rasterizing for displays for decades.

 .